veeto

 Summary

-Assembly Member Pacheco's proposal to modify California's criminal threats statute would allow courts to consider threats against judges or court commissioners as an aggravating factor during felony sentencing.
-The amendment builds upon existing law that criminalizes credible threats of death or great bodily injury.
+Assembly Member Pacheco's legislation expands California's criminal sentencing guidelines by allowing courts to consider threats against state officials as an aggravating factor during felony sentencing.
+The measure amends the state's criminal threats statute, which currently penalizes credible threats of death or great bodily injury that cause sustained fear, regardless of intent to carry them out.

 Key Dates